Mayank271095/Mayank271095/README.md

-- 👋 Hi, I’m @Mayank271095
+- 👋 Hi, I’m Mayank Vajpayee
+- 🧑‍💻 Currently working as Business Intelligence Analyst at Signifyy Innovations limited
-- 👀 I’m interested in Artificial Intellegence
+- 👀 I’m interested in Machine Learning and Artificial Intellegence
 - 🌱 I’m currently learning Data Science, Machine Learning
 - 💞️ I’m looking to collaborate on Machine Learning projects
+-
 - 📫 You can reach out to me on LinkedIn  https://www.linkedin.com/in/mayank-vajpayee-74248ba6/

 <!---